-- Let the bread go through its first rise.
-Most yeast bread goes through two rises.
-Let the dough do its first rise in a greased bowl as per recipe instructions.
+- Let the bread go through its first rise, as most yeast bread goes through two rises.
+Allow the bread to rise in a greased bowl as per recipe instructions.

-- Shape the dough into loaves.
-After the first rise, punch down dough and knead.
-Shape the bread dough into loaves.
+- After the first rise, punch down the dough and knead.
+Then, shape the bread dough into loaves or one single loaf.

-- Place loaves into greased bread pans and cover with greased plastic wrap to prevent sticking.
-This is done to make sure the dough loaves hold their shape when freezing.
+- Place the loaf (or loaves) in a greased bread pan and cover with a greased plastic wrap to prevent sticking.
+This also allows the dough loaves to hold their shape when frozen.

-- Place bread pans in the freezer and let dough freeze in pans for about 10 hours.
+- Place bread pans in the freezer and let the dough freeze for about 10 hours.